tbaums/dcos-k8s-days-labs/labs/Lab_05_Deploy_Public_Image_Repo.md

 ### Login to the Sock Shop website

-Find the public IP for the DC/OS agent running the public kubelet...
+Use the public IP for the other DC/OS public agent
-(It will not be the same IP as the Marathon-LB)
+- The first public IP used was for the DC/OS Marathon-LB
+- This agent is running the public kubelet now hosting the Sock Shop website

 http://\<DCOS PUBLIC IP\>:30001